chris-carrington/solidfun/README_DEV.md

         - Click `History`
         - Right click the commit to tag
         - Click `Create Tag...`
-1. 🚀 Pust to GitHub
+1. 🚀 Push to GitHub
 1. 📦 Push  to NPM
     - Bash: `npm run publish`
 ### I did a git tag, but now I need to do another git commit, what do I do?